Last updated: 25/01/2023

 What should be done with the cat if the owner needs to go to hospital?

-If the patient lives alone or needs to be hospitalised, the cat should remain at home and be cared for by friends or family of the patient, observing strict hygiene measures upon entering/leaving the home.
+If the patient lives alone or needs to be hospitalised, the cat should remain at home and be cared for by friends or family of the patient, observing basic hygiene measures upon entering/leaving the home.
 It is not recommended to rehome, isolate or even euthanise cats in these circumstances.

 Can cats carry the virus on their fur and should they be disinfected?